Jaundice

 a. abnormal shape and size of RBC.

-RBCs travel through capillaries, the diameter of the capillaries are just large enough for normal size RBCs to pass through.
+RBCs travel through capillaries, and the diameter of the capillaries are just large enough for normal size RBCs to pass through.
 In congenital abnormal RBC, as in Hereditary Spherocytosis and Hereditary Elliptocytes, in the attempts to negotiate through the narrow capillaries, the RBC membrane breaks down, releasing hemoglobin.

 2. Other causes of Intravascular hemolysis and its mechanism.